← Back to Blog

 Gas boilers in Switzerland require annual service (typically CHF 150–300), periodic component replacement, and eventual full replacement every 15–20 years.
 Infrared panels have no moving parts, no servicing requirement, and a design life of 30+ years.
 The SunWave Ceramica carries a 5-year warranty and has no consumable components.

-4. Solar pairing maximises compliance and minimises cost
+4. Solar pairing maximises savings

 The Timeline: When Does the Rule Apply?